chrissnell/gosendlog/README.md

 gosendlog
 =======

 gosendlog is a command-line tool to send data to a syslog server.
-I wrote it because logger(1) that comes with GNU's util-linux is horribly buggy.
+I wrote it because logger(1) that comes on most Linux distros is horribly buggy and has a 1000-character maximum packet size limit.  gosendlog is fast (50,000 syslog messages/sec on a single host is no problem) and supports larger syslog packets if your syslog server will.

 Installation
 ------------